-The controversy spilled abroad, including beyond the Iron Curtain into communist Czechoslovakia, where a Czech version of Howl by Jan Zabrana published in the review Svetova Literatura (World Literature), was met with a mixture of awe and outrage due to its sexually-charged content and depiction of homosexuality.
+The controversy grew even abroad, including beyond the Iron Curtain into communist Czechoslovakia, where a Czech version of Howl by Jan Zabrana published in the review Svetova Literatura (World Literature) was met with a mixture of awe and outrage due to its sexually-charged content and depiction of homosexuality.

 His unscheduled arrival came at a momentous time for Czechoslovakia, where voices of discontent and hopes of a political renewal were growing louder and bolder, foreshadowing the period of cultural and political liberalization known as the Prague Spring.